 Do you perform Root Canals at your office?

 No, when a patient requests a root canal, we will refer them to an Endodontist (Root Canal Specialist) for treatment.
 We always provide the patient with options and explain that due to the internal structure of a tooth, complete sterilization of the root is not possible.
 Historically, there has been some disagreement in the medical / dental profession regarding the overall health implications of root canal therapy.
 Significant studies in the early 1900’s showed root canals to have substantial negative health implications and dentists across the nation began extracting root canaled teeth.
 Currently, although the majority of dentists may consider root canal treatments to be safe, a growing number of dentists and health professional have concerns about potential negative health effects of root canals.

-Currently, the only options to root canal treatment, when indicated, are extractions or implants.
-Extracted teeth can be replaced with a cemented bridge or a removable partial denture.
+Currently, the only options to root canal treatment, when indicated, are extractions.
+Extracted teeth can be replaced with a cemented bridge, a removable partial denture or an implant.
 Implants can be restored with a crown, or in the case of multiple teeth with a bridge.
 Each of these procedures has advantages and dis-advantages.

 Are you looking for a Holistic, Biological, or Alternative Dentist?

 Some people call us holistic, biological, or alternative dentistry.
 We call it A Different Style of Dentistry!

 The info on this site is for general educational purposes only and is not intended to constitute medical or legal advice.
 The inclusion of any links does not necessarily imply a recommendation or endorsement of the views expressed within those sites.